OHNG MP Company tests VR training program during Exercise Northern Strike

 |0

-This work, OHNG MP Company tests VR training program during Exercise Northern Strike, by SSG Thomas Moeger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, OHNG MP Company tests VR training program during Exercise Northern Strike [Image 3 of 3], by SSG Thomas Moeger, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 Ohio